2023 PDC Women's Series: Women's Series 21

 Women's Series 21 was contested on Saturday 14 October 2023 at the Robin Park Tennis Centre in Wigan.

 The event was won by Fallon Sherrock, who defeated Vicky Pruim 5–0 in the final.

 Women's Series 22

 Women's Series 22 was contested on Saturday 14 October 2023 at the Robin Park Tennis Centre in Wigan.

 The event was won by Fallon Sherrock, defeating Aoife McCormack 5–0 in the final.

 Women's Series 23

 Women's Series 23 was contested on Sunday 15 October 2023 at the Robin Park Tennis Centre in Wigan.
-The event was won by Fallon Sherrock, defeating Rhian O'Sullivan 5–3 in the final.
+Fallon Sherrock won her fourth consecutive title by defeating Rhian O'Sullivan 5–3 in the final.
+This win confirmed Sherrock's qualification for the 2023 Grand Slam of Darts.

 Women's Series 24

-Women's Series 23 was contested on Sunday 15 October 2023 at the Robin Park Tennis Centre in Wigan.
+Women's Series 24 was contested on Sunday 15 October 2023 at the Robin Park Tennis Centre in Wigan.
 The event was won by Natalie Gilbert, defeating Lorraine Winstanley 5–3 in the final.